SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/mail-routing/recipient-resolution.md

 The types of recipients that require expansion are described in this list:

-- **Distribution groups and dynamic distribution groups** Distribution groups are expanded based on the **memberOf** Active Directory property.
+- **Distribution groups and dynamic distribution groups**: Distribution groups are expanded based on the **memberOf** Active Directory property.
 Dynamic distribution groups are expanded by using the Active Directory query definition.
 If the  _ExpansionServer_ parameter is set on the group in the Exchange Management Shell, the group is routed to the specified server for expansion.

     **Note:** When you specify an expansion server for a group, the group becomes dependent on the availability of the expansion server (messages can't be delivered to the group if the expansion server is unavailable).
 Therefore, consider implementing high availability solutions for expansion servers.

-- **Alternative recipients** You can configure mailboxes and mail-enabled public folders to forward messages to other recipients:
+- **Alternative recipients**: You can configure mailboxes and mail-enabled public folders to forward messages to other recipients:

-  - **Mailboxes** You can configure forwarding to another recipient in the Exchange organization, or to an external email address.
+  - **Mailboxes**: You can configure forwarding to another recipient in the Exchange organization, or to an external email address.
 For more information, see [Configure email forwarding for a mailbox](../../recipients/user-mailboxes/email-forwarding.md).

-  - **Mail-enabled public folders** You can configure forwarding to another recipient in the Exchange organization.
+  - **Mail-enabled public folders**: You can configure forwarding to another recipient in the Exchange organization.

     You can configure the mailbox or mail-enabled public folder to only send messages to the forwarding address, or to the forwarding address and the original recipient.

-- **Contact chains** A contact chain is a mail user or mail contact where the external email address is set to the email address of another recipient in the Exchange organization.
+- **Contact chains**: A  *contact chain*  is a mail user or mail contact where the external email address is set to the email address of another recipient in the Exchange organization.

 ### Recipient loop detection

-As groups, alternative recipients, and contacts chains are expanded, the categorizer checks for recipient loops.
+As groups, alternative recipients, and contacts chains are expanded, the categorizer checks for  *recipient loops*  .
 A recipient loop is a configuration problem that causes message delivery to the same recipients in an endless circle.
 The different types of recipient loops are described in this list:

-- **Harmless recipient loop** These are the two scenarios when harmless recipient can loops occur:
+- **Harmless recipient loop**: These are the two scenarios when harmless recipient can loops occur:

   - When two groups contain one another as members.